LGBTQ people in science: History of LGBT people in science

+Alan Turing was a mathematician, computer scientist, logician, cryptanalyst, philosopher, and theoretical biologist.
+A key figure in twentieth-century science, Turing led a group of cryptanalysts during World War II that successfully cracked the German Enigma machine, an achievement that significantly contributed to the Allied victory.
+His work not only helped shorten the war but also laid the foundation for modern computing and artificial intelligence.

+Despite his monumental contributions, Turing faced persecution due to his sexuality.
+In 1952, Turing was charged with "gross indecency" when his homosexuality was revealed—an offense under British law at the time.
+Rather than face imprisonment, Turing accepted hormone therapy, a form of chemical castration, which severely impacted his health and well-being.
+Two years later, in 1954, Turing died from cyanide poisoning, widely believed to be suicide.
+Much of his wartime work remained classified under the Official Secrets Act, and his scientific achievements were largely overshadowed by his prosecution during his lifetime.

 At the height of the Lavender Scare, astronomer Frank Kameny was fired by the US Army Map Service in 1957, shortly after his PhD from Harvard University.
 In 1958, he was barred from future employment in the federal government.
 Subsequently, radicalized, he became "one of the most significant figures" in the American gay rights movement.
 According to chemist Abhik Ghosh, the legendary porphyrin chemist Martin Gouterman, only a few years Kameny's junior, managed to escape similar persecution and was able to pursue a successful scientific career at the University of Washington.

-Computer scientist Lynn Conway worked at IBM and invented a method for issuing multiple Out-of-Order instructions per machine cycle.
+Computer scientist Lynn Conway worked at IBM and invented a method for issuing multiple out-of-order instructions per machine cycle.
 She was also a pioneer of microchip design with many high-tech companies today using her work as the foundations for their technology.
 Conway suffered from gender dysphoria and underwent a gender transition in 1968.
 After Conway revealed her intent to transition to IBM, she was fired.
 After her transition, Conway kept her transition a secret with only a few close friends who knew.
 In 2000 when her story went public, she began to work in transgender activism to advocate for more transgender rights and transgender equality.

 George Washington Carver was an agricultural scientist who developed several plant-based products and promoted the start of peanut farming.
 Although Carver did not make any comments on his sexuality a previous partner suggested that he was bisexual, and it is known that he lived the remainder of his life with Curtis Austin Jr.

 Sara Josephine Baker was a physician known by the name Doctor Jo who developed many programs for disease prevention.
-She created the Federal Children's Bureau significantly contributed to the improvement of hygiene.
-She was known to have lived with Ida Alexa Ross Wylie for the later part of their lives.
+She created the Federal Children's Bureau which significantly contributed to the improvement of hygiene.
+As a leader in public health Baker is known for tracking down and quarantining Mary Mallon aka "Typhoid Mary", helping prevent the further spread of the typhoid fever.